FAQs – Sunday 15th February 10:30am

 Entries on the day will be possible, subject to the 275 limit not being reached.

-Q: Is there a time limit?
+Q: Is there a cut off time?

-Q: Is there a race pack / how do I get my number?
+Q: Is there a race pack?

 Q: Can I have a refund if I have entered but am subsequently unable to run the race?

-Sorry, but the Race Rules state that we are not able to give refunds, you can transfer your entry to another runner up to Feb 5th.
+Sorry, but the Race Rules state that we are not able to give refunds, you can transfer your entry to another runner up to Feb 13th.

 No, there is no need to notify us, unless you wish to transfer your entry to someone else.